raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Display instructions](images/start-instructions.png)

-2. When the player clicks on the screen to start the game, the spot the difference picture should appear.
+2. When the player clicks on the screen to start the game, the Spot the Difference picture should appear.
 Give them some time to look for the differences, then switch to the scary picture backdrop to give them a fright!

 	Can you work out how to finish off the code below to make this work?

 	![When clicked start game](images/when-clicked.png)